4Subsea/waveresponse-python/docs/user_guide/concepts_utils/rao.rst

     freq, dirs, amp, phase = rao.to_amp_phase(freq_hz=True, degrees=True)

-Get the complex conjugated version of the RAO using :meth:`~waveresponse.RAO.conjugate`.
+Get the complex conjugate version of the RAO using :meth:`~waveresponse.RAO.conjugate`.

 .. code-block:: python

     rao_conj = rao.conjugate()

-Differentiate the RAO's transfer function to obtain an RAO object that represents the degree-of-freedom's *n*\ th derivative:
+Differentiate the RAO's transfer function to obtain an RAO object that represents the *n*\ th derivative of the original degree-of-freedom:

 .. code-block:: python